 Great teams have inside jokes.
 They say things and then roar with laughter while the rest of us try to figure out what’s so funny.
 It’s an investment in bonding and team chemistry.
 I’ll give a corporate example in a moment.
 But let’s go back to the “you’re too old!” thing.

 It all started in January, after I saw an unusual example of inspiration from the New England Patriots.
 As you know, Quarterback Tom Brady is no spring chicken (he and I have much in common!)
 This year, New England won the Superbowl with their 41-year-old QB being egged on by one of the toughest receivers of all time, Julian Edelman.
 I believe Edelman is certifiably nuts.
-If I saw him in a dark ally, I would die.
+If I saw him in a dark alley, I would die.